-Sewage Drain Outlet on underside of water service compartment.
+Sewage Drain Outlet (Located on the underside of water service compartment) -Typical View

 - 3. Place the outlet end of sewer hose into disposal opening. - 4.
 Open the black water valve (black handle) with a quick pull and make sure there are no sags in the hose.
 Move the hose gently about to dislodge any waste and ensure complete drainage.
 Close black water valve as soon as tank is empty.